Bringing Canadian screen professionals to the global market

 How much does it cost?

-- $1,500 tuition fee per team member if your team is selected.
+- Phase 2: $1,000 non-refundable tuition fee per team member (due only if your project advances to phase 2).

 When does it take place?

-The course is 10-months long however you’ll be at home for the majority of the course except a week-long training session in the fall, a second training session in the spring and attendance at the Banff World Television Festival.
+The course is 12 months (January to December 2020) however you’ll be at home for the majority of the program except a week-long training session in February 2020.
+Teams that advance to phase 2 take part in a second training session in fall 2020 and attend Content London in December 2020.